mariusmuntoiu/minikube-ansible-todo-app/README.md

 deployment of this application are not already available and must be installed.**

-**Note**: We must check if the target VM has an ansible user configured.
+**NOTE**: We must check if the target VM has an ansible user configured.
 If not, we must configure it and create a SSH key so that we can communicate with our Control Node passwordless.

 ```bash